gkjohnson/3d-demo-data/README.md

 ### Model Credits / Sources

 Original source link provided in folder of every model.
-See source for copyright, license, and use terms.
+See source for copyright, license, and usage terms.